Chia-Network/drplotter/README.md

 <p align="center" alt="Table comparing pro4x advantages to regular plots">
   <img src="images/pro4x-advantage.png" />
 </p>
+<sub>1: Using 0.6W per installed TB</sub>
-<sub>1: The "Hardware Cost per ePiB" represents the actual costs of purchasing the necessary hardware for disks and GPUs.
+<sub>2: The "Hardware Cost per ePiB" represents the actual costs of purchasing the necessary hardware for disks and GPUs.
 This is based on an estimated $16 per installed TB and $1800 for a new 4090 GPU</sub>

 ## Get the Most Out of Your GPU with Eco3x and Pro4x